scotchANDsolder/XA-310/Documents/dataviz.md

   //get the amount of rows in the CSV let numRows = table.getRowCount();
   print(numRows);
-  //get the column titled Miles
-  let happyIndex = table.getColumn("Happy Index");
+  //get all the Columns from the CSV file let happyIndex = table.getColumn("Happy Index");
   let state = table.getColumn("State");
   let region = table.getColumn("Region");